 3.2 Targets of the Union

 Targets represent the effect and long-term impact of the Union’s work and provide an indication of progress towards achievement of the strategic goals.
+Targets are intended to be met by a broader community.
 ITU will work collaboratively with the full range of other organizations and entities around the world committed to advancing the use of telecommunications/ICTs.
 The purpose of such targets is to provide the direction where the Union should focus its attention and materialize the ITU vision for an interconnected world for the four-year period of the strategic plan.

 Reasons: To recognize that meeting targets is a community effort.

 3.2.1 Principles for global telecommunication/ICT targets